 17.+ Any Display/Item Using Skills Learned in Unit 2.

-ELECTRICITY
+ELECTRICITY- Wired for Power Unit 3

 1. Electrical Tool/Supply Kit - create an electrical supply kit to be used for basic electrical repair around the house.
 Include a brief description of each item and its use.
 Container should be appropriate to hold items.